aricwang88/hackrf_WBFM_Transmit/README.md

 ```

 # Verification
-I also upload the test wave file.
+I also upload the test wave file, please clone from other repository or convert from mp3 by ffmpeg.

 ```
 ./HACKRF_WBFM_Transmit MM_didu.wav